metakgp/iitkgp-erp-login-pypi/README.md

 <div id="ssotoken-alive"></div>

 ### ssoToken status check
-The logic for checking the status of the ssoToken is implemented in the `ssotoken_alive(ssoToken)` function in [erp.py](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/src/iitkgp_erp_login/erp.py).
-This function determines whether the given ssoToken is valid/alive or not.
+The logic for checking the validity of the ssoToken is implemented in the `ssotoken_alive(ssoToken)` function in [erp.py](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/src/iitkgp_erp_login/erp.py).
+This function determines whether the given ssoToken is valid or not.
 The input and output specifications for the function are mentioned below.

 <div id="ssotoken-alive-input"></div>

 #### Input
 The function requires following argument:

- -  `ssoToken`: [ssoToken](https://en.wikipedia.org/wiki/Single_sign-on) object, to persist the session parameters throughout the workflow.
+ -  `ssoToken`: [ssoToken](https://en.wikipedia.org/wiki/Single_sign-on) The second returned argument for the login function.
     ```python
     import requests